xeokit/xeokit-bim-viewer/README.md

 ## Need Help?

-Everything here is well-tested and used in production, so we're confident that this solution will work well for you.
-Sometimes, however, users benefit from a short consultation to get started more quickly.
+Everything here is tested and used in production, so we're confident it will work well for you.

-[xeolabs](http://xeolabs.com/contact/) can help you with:

-- Setting up a ````xeokit-bim-viewer```` with your models
-- Installing and running the open source model conversion tools
-- Converting the models for you, in case you need them quickly for a client demo or POC
-- Debugging issues in your models
-- Optimizing your models for best performance
+Sometimes, however, users may benefit from a few hours consultation to get started more quickly.

-[Get in touch](http://xeolabs.com/contact/) if you could use a little help getting started.
+[Get in touch](http://xeolabs.com/contact/) if you could use a little help setting up your  ````xeokit-bim-viewer```` with your models.

 ## License